ENTREPRENEUR HANDBOOK

 Enterprises deal with terabytes of data.
 And this volume will continue to grow.
 The information will become not only larger but more important for efficient and profitable organization functioning and keeping a competitive advantage.
 So organizations need to determine possible ways to manage its flow and take the maximum insights.

-Fortunately, there is such a set of technologies and practices, like financial business intelligence (BI), which helps to manage, structure data, and extract valuable knowledge from it for better decision-making and organizational growth.
+Fortunately, there is such a set of technologies and practices that combined represent business intelligence – which helps to manage, structure data, and extract valuable knowledge from it for better decision-making and organisational growth.

 For CFOs, business intelligence application means gaining insights from and taking control over the big flow of data, arriving from various areas of business activities.